-Your omnichannel customers have more options & higher expectations.
-One-to-one engagement, based on each customer’s real-time needs can lift total sales by up to 20% while lowering acquisition costs .
+Why?
+Your omnichannel customers have more options and higher expectations.
+One-to-one engagement, based on each of your customer’s real-time needs will lift sales & boost loyalty .

 WHY SYNCHRONIZED, CROSS-CHANNEL, DATA ACTIVATION?

-If you are not engaging customers on a synchronized, cross-channel basis then you are not serving them as well as you could AND you are missing important insights that will drive your business ahead.
+If you’re not engaging customers on a synchronized, cross-channel basis then you’re falling behind AND you’re likely missing important insights that will drive your business ahead.
 Why does this approach work?
 Because your customers want personalization.
 Not the creepy kind.
 The kind that that serves them relevant content based on their needs.

 74% of customers feel frustrated when website content is not personalized.
 And you only have about 15 seconds to capture your audience’s attention.
 If you don’t engage them in a compelling way, you will lose them.